learn-some-code/concurrent-logger/README.md

 # ConcurrentLogger

-A small efficient library for concurrent logging in C# Includes a CSV file writer.
+A small efficient library for concurrent logging in C#.\
+Includes a CSV file writer.
 Can be extended to write to a database, TCP stream, text file, etc.

 ## Example